canarybuilds/zulip/templates/zerver/help/custom-certificates.md

 ### Version 5.3.0 and below

-On Feniks Chat Desktop version 5.3.0 and below, we require you to manually enter the certificate details before you can connect to your Zulip server.
+On Feniks Chat Desktop version 5.3.0 and below, we require you to manually enter the certificate details before you can connect to your Feniks Chat server.
 You'll need to get a certificate file (should end in `.crt` or `.pem`) from your server administrator and add it: